dl-solarity/zkit/README.md

 > [!NOTE]
 > Note that all the files in the `ptauDir` directory must have the `powers-of-tau-{x}.ptau` name format, where `{x}` is a maximum degree (2<sup>x</sup>) of constraints a `ptau` supports.

 ZKit may also ask you for the permission to download the power-of-tau files.
-You can enable this by providing the `allowDownload` option:
+You can enable this by toggling off the `allowDownload` option:

 ```typescript
 new CircomZKit({ allowDownload: false });